 The organisation is tackling these challenges in several ways.
 “First, when you’ve experienced a natural disaster, you pump out as much accurate, relevant and timely information as you can, and we use our website, Queensland Traffic, for that,” Neil explains.
 “That’s going to provide accurate information about what’s open and what’s closed, and how long it’s going to take to fix.”

 The second step is to “target harden” the infrastructure.
-“We use something called formed bitumen,” Neil explains.
-“When water submerges a road, you usually get lots of problems with the road’s surface after the water goes away but with formed bitumen, it’s much more resilient, so we’re using more resilient materials as a matter of course.”
+“We use something called foamed bitumen,” Neil explains.
+“When water submerges a road, you usually get lots of problems with the road’s surface after the water goes away but with foamed bitumen, it’s much more resilient, so we’re using more resilient materials as a matter of course.”

 The Department uses a road surfacing material called EME that uses 25% less greenhouse gas in its production.
 Neil says that, while the Department tries to encourage people to use electric vehicles, it will lead by example and use material on the road that is more resilient and uses less carbon dioxide to make.

 Another way to tackle climate change is by reducing greenhouse gases.
 “We’re experimenting with electric vehicles,” Neil says.
 “We have the largest electric vehicle super highway in the world in Queensland, from Cairns to the Gold Coast, from Brisbane to Toowoomba, and there are free charging stations every 200 kilometres.
 We’re encouraging people to use electric vehicles in the future.”

 On top of that, it’s also spending around A$230 million on cycling campaigns, including Australia’s first ever ‘hackathon’.
 “Over the next four years, we’re encouraging more people to cycle actively,” Neil assures.
 “We did a thing called BikeHack19.
 It encouraged people to come up with innovative ideas from bike tech to gamification and new business, and cycle more.